truenas/documentation/content/SCALE/SCALECLIReference/System/CLIKMIP.md

 #### Description
 The `kmip_sync_pending` command does not require entering a property argument.
 Enter the command then press <kbd>Enter</kbd>.
-The command returns `true` if there is a pending sync, or `false` if not.
+The command returns `true` if there is a pending sync or `false` if not.

 #### Usage
 From the CLI prompt, enter: